Aliases for CCR9 Gene

 GeneCards Summary for CCR9 Gene

 CCR9 (C-C Motif Chemokine Receptor 9) is a Protein Coding gene.
-Diseases associated with CCR9 include celiac disease and leukemia, acute lymphoblastic.
-Among its related pathways are Signaling by GPCR and ERK Signaling.
+Diseases associated with CCR9 include Celiac Disease and Leukemia, Acute Lymphoblastic.
+Among its related pathways are Peptide ligand-binding receptors and ERK Signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and C-C chemokine receptor activity.
 An important paralog of this gene is CCR1.

 UniProtKB/Swiss-Prot for CCR9 Gene